-Chelsea News: Milan still chasing Conte, Courtois wants Madrid move, Vidal swoop eyed – Daily Star
+Bayern Munich set asking price for Arturo Vidal after Chelsea submit first offer – Metro

 Journalist Confirms Chelsea Lodge €37m Bid as Antonio Conte Plans Reunion With Chilean Midfielder

-Antonio Conte urges Chelsea's board to sign Alexis Sanchez and Arturo Vidal
+Chelsea boss Antonio Conte ranks Arsenal star Alexis Sanchez and Bayern Munich's Arturo Vidal among 'best in world'

 Do you have something awesome to share with the world?
 Click here to share